Promoting Community Leadership in Baltimore to Prevent Urban Debris

 Who is involved?

-With the support of a NOAA Marine Debris Program Marine Debris Prevention through Education and Outreach Grant, the National Aquarium is leading community cleanup days around Masonville Cove and conducting leadership and communications trainings for Baltimore residents.
+With the support of a NOAA Marine Debris Program Marine Debris Prevention through Education and Outreach Grant, the National Aquarium led community cleanup days around Masonville Cove and conducted leadership and communications trainings for Baltimore residents.

 What is the project and why is it important?

-The National Aquarium is working with local communities to learn about resident behaviors, identify barriers to behavioral change, and develop messaging techniques to prevent litter and marine debris.
-The Aquarium is then holding workshops and communication training sessions with approximately 50 volunteers from the community.
-These sessions go over techniques and strategies for spreading marine debris prevention methods throughout volunteers’ networks.
+The National Aquarium worked with local communities to learn about resident behaviors, identify barriers to behavioral change, and develop messaging techniques to prevent litter and marine debris.
+The Aquarium then held workshops and communication training sessions with approximately 50 volunteers from the community.
+These sessions went over techniques and strategies for spreading marine debris prevention methods throughout volunteers’ networks.

-As an additional component of the project’s community outreach, at least eight marine debris cleanups focusing on both marine debris in Masonville Cove and litter in the surrounding neighborhoods are being run.
-These cleanups serve as an opportunity for community outreach and education with approximately 400 community volunteers expected to participate over the course of the project.
+As an additional component of the project’s community outreach, at least eight marine debris cleanups focused on both marine debris in Masonville Cove and litter in the surrounding neighborhoods were run.
+These cleanups served as an opportunity for community outreach and education with approximately 400 community volunteers expected to participate over the course of the project.